gael12334/cli-explorer/README.md

 Copyright (c) 2026 Gaël Fortier

 ## Disclaimer
-This projet is unstable and likely to crash.
+This project is unstable and likely to crash.
+This project is full of bugs and unexpected behaviors.
-This projet is meant as an artefact for my portfolio.
+This project is meant as an artefact for my portfolio.
 Avoid using this program.

 ## CLI file explorer